VOLTTRON/volttron/docs/source/overview/DefinitionOfTerms.rst

 Definition of Terms
 ===================

-In the following sections the VOLTTRON team is presenting a common vocabulary that is required in order to successfully communicate about volttron.
-The first section is more about cababilities and industry standards that volttron conform to while the latter is specific to the VOLTTRON domain.
+This page lays out a common terminology for discussing the components and underlying technologies used by the platform.
+The first section discusses cababilities and industry standards that volttron conforms to while the latter is specific to the VOLTTRON domain.

 Industry Terms
 ~~~~~~~~~~~~~~